Planting flowering ornamental trees in your landscape can add beauty and color to your garden throughout the year.

 Climate affects the health and growth of your tree.

-In warmer zones, consider trees like the Crape Myrtle (Lagerstroemia indica), or the native Eastern Redbud (Cercis canadensis) as an alternative for similar blooms and adaptability.
+In warmer zones, consider trees like the native Eastern Redbud (Cercis canadensis) for blooms and adaptability.

 Check your local hardiness zone map before making a decision.
 This ensures the tree will endure seasonal changes and annual weather patterns in your garden.